 Dr. Faye W. Allen

-Dr. Faye Watson Allen was the first African American female physician to practice medicine in Anne Arundel County, Maryland.
+In 1951, Dr. Faye Watson Allen became the first African American female physician to practice medicine in Anne Arundel County, Maryland.

 Despite access issues encountered, she persevered attending multiple colleges before obtaining a nursing degree from Ohio State University.
 The day after she graduated from nursing school, she began summer school for premed studies.
-Working 40-hour weeks as a nurse to pay her living and college expenses, Dr. Faye received her medical degree from Howard University in Washington, D.C., and interned at the Freedman’s Hospital, Washington D.C. in 1950.
+Working 40-hour weeks as a nurse to pay her living and college expenses, Dr. Faye received her medical degree from Howard University in Washington, D.C., and interned at Freedman’s Hospital, Washington D.C. in 1950.
 Following her graduation, she joined her husband, Dr. Aris T. Allen in his medical practice as a family physician, working side-by-side with him in their joint practice for three decades.
 “Dr. Faye” continued to practice as a family physician in Annapolis for over 34 years.
 After the Allens retired from their practice in 1982, she worked an additional eight years in the Anne Arundel County Health Department.

-“Dr. Faye” was active in numerous professional, civic, community, social and religious organizations, receiving numerous honors and awards.
+“Dr. Faye” was active in numerous professional, civic, community, social, and religious organizations, receiving numerous honors and awards.
 Through her 45-year marriage to Dr. Aris T. Allen, two sons were born, Aris T. Allen, Jr. and Lonnie Watson Allen.
 Her son, Aris T. Allen Jr. said of her, “I think she was somewhat of a pioneer and opened the doors for not only women but for African American women in the medical field.”
-After an incredibly full life, “Dr. Faye” passed away in December 2008.
+After an incredibly full life, “Dr. Faye” passed away on December 14, 2008.